Melissa Client APIs

 • field_name (str): The name of the field to initialize.

-• local_vect_size (int): A list representing the size of the local data vector.
+• local_vect_size (int): The size of the local data vector for this field.

 Sends data to the Melissa server for a specific field.